 "There are many opportunities to volunteer," Foster explains.
 "Over the last several weeks, my mother has been creating beautiful receiving blankets and matching burp cloths that she donates to agencies that support refugees within our community."

 Service projects like these will vary from community to community.
-But since LDS Charities partners with several of the nine federally authorized resettlement agencies listed below, there are many ways to get involved.
+But since LDS Charities partners with several of the federally authorized resettlement agencies listed below, there are many ways to get involved.
 Check out their websites to search for opportunities in your area:

 - Church World Service